 2. Talks have been given in a number of venues, including at the annual meeting of the National Association of Social Workers - NJ; for the state learning disabilities consultants organization; for counselors at a partner/family violence project; for the Newark School District's annual parent meeting (attended by about 500 parents); a webinar for NJ Center for Tourette Syndrome and Associated Disorders; a talk for students and faculty of Yeshiva University's School of Social Work; trainings for school staff at Montclair State University's Center for Child Advocacy; and talks in other venues and for other organizations scheduled.

 3. The next Coalition meeting takes place June 7th at NJ Law Center (registration closed).
-The meeting will feature a dialogue between Prof. Maurice Elias of Rutgers, a leading national (and international) expert on school climate, and Stan Davis, the country's leading anti-bullying advocate, moderated by Stuart Green.
+The meeting will feature a dialogue between Prof. Maurice Elias of Rutgers, a leading national (and international) expert on school climate, and Stan Davis, one of the country's leading anti-bullying advocates, moderated by Stuart Green.
 The dialogue will be videorecorded, with the hope of editing sections of it for wider distribution (e.g., YouTube and other venues), including making it available to legislators and leaders who wish an informal authoritative orientation to bullying issues.

 4. Stuart Green is organizing the second of a series of annual legal conferences on bullying for NJ's Institute for Continuing Legal Education (ICLE), to take place on August 8th at NJ Law Center, 8:30am-3pm.
 ICLE charges $200 for attendance (including breakfast and lunch), with some discounts for organizations available.
 Registration is still open.
 The conference will feature Jeffrey Youngman, the lawyer who obtained the $4.2 million verdict for Sawyer Rosenstein in the Ramsey School District case; Jeffrey Tanenbaum, who was involved in the Cherry Hill case of teacher bullying; Luanne Peterpaul of Garden State Equality on challenges and changes to the anti-bullying bill of rights; Hester Agudosi of the Attorney General's office on police and prosecutor perspectives on bullying; Estelle Bronstein of Division on Civil Rights on bias-based bullying; Leisa-Anne Smith of NJ State Bar Foundation on trainings for school staff; Elizabeth Athos of Education Law Center on the pro bono law project; Maurice Elias of Rutgers on what schools should be doing; Dave Rubin of the Bar Association's School Law Committee on ethical issues in addressing school bullying; Michael Kaliber of the School Boards Association on school administrative and board perspectives in bullying cases; and a panel (Stuart Green, Michael Greene, and Paula Rodriguez-Rust) discussing expert witness issues in bullying cases.